 - training in aircraft safety, snow safety and companion rescue, and related equipment

-Unspoiled Idaho State Forest land forms our heli terrain which consists of everything from cornice-topped alpine cirque bowls and huge powder fields (developed by the historic Sundance Wildfire of 1967) to narrow rock-lined chutes and—of course—the famous Selkirk snowghost-covered runs from treeline.
-Runs range in length up to 2,200 ft.
+Our southern section of the Selkirks is fantastic and consists of everything a heli skier looks for from cornice-topped, alpine cirque bowls and huge powder fields (developed by the historic Sundance Wildfire of 1967) to narrow rock-lined chutes and—of course—the famous Selkirk snowghost-covered runs from treeline.
+Runs range in length from 800 ft up to 2,200 ft.

-The snowpack remains reliable and consistent.
 We draw moisture from the north and south, so we’re usually in the path of storm systems all season long.
 That produces over 300 in during an average season with a stable snowpack depth averaging about 120 in that holds from January through March.
+The snowpack, a cross between maritime and continental, bonds up pretty consistently till season’s end.

 |Meet at your chosen heliport for guide introductions and safety and weather briefings.|